oliverroick/oliverroick.net/src/about.md

 # About {#about-h1}

 I'm a geographer who writes code.
 Previously, I have built software to document and report on land rights, to support community and participatory mapping, and to analyse and visualise crowd-sourced geographic information.
-I now lead the front-end team at [Citizens Advice](https://www.citizensadvice.org.uk/).

 I live and work in London, UK.

 To keep updated with my work, follow me on [GitHub](https://github.com/oliverroick), where almost all of my code lives, or subscribe to this site with [Atom](/atom.xml) or [RSS](/rss.xml).
-I also post updates to this website on [Twitter](https://twitter.com/oliverroick), although I often forget.
+I also post updates to this website on [Twitter](https://twitter.com/oliverroick).

 The best way to get in touch is via email: <a href="mailto:hi@oliverroick.net">hi@oliverroick.net</a>